Free water taxi between both InterContinental properties

 While the spa is one of the most incredible in all of Bora Bora, the InterContinental’s fitness center leaves a lot to be desired.
 Located in front of the spa’s lobby, it is equipped with a few cardio and weight machines, but is small and unimpressive for a resort of this caliber.

-At first glance, the InterContinental’s pool seems a bit small, especially considering it’s the only one on the property.
+At first glance, the InterContinental’s pool seems a bit small, especially considering it’s the only one on the property (apart from private plunge pools in select villas).
 But during our visit, we noticed that the beautiful infinity-edge pool and its surrounding lounge chairs are rarely crowded.
 We can warn you, though, that the pool receives strong, direct sunlight throughout the day, so take our advice and snag a pair of lounge chairswith an umbrella.
 The pool hut has towels and water sports equipment for guests to use for free.